Bachelor of Fine Arts degree

 cumulative GPA of 2.33 on all courses attempted.

-A UFV Visual Arts, Fashion Design, Graphic Design or Theatre Arts diploma.
+A UFV diploma in Visual Arts, Fashion Design, Graphic and Digital Design, or Theatre Arts.

 Applicants must also satisfy English language policy.
 For details on how this requirement may be met, see English language policy 340.29.